 I only really discovered the joy of great food when I was twenty-five.
 Before that, the art of cooking was a complete mystery to me and I ate whatever processed crap was on offer at the supermarket that week.
-That year I spent a summer working in Bordeaux, as a kitchen slave in Bistro Bio, an organic cafe there.
+That year I spent a summer working in Bordeaux, as a kitchen slave at Bistro Bio, a local organic café.
 Revelation.
 I finally understood why people eat lettuce.
 A simple plate of leaves dressed in cider vinaigrette had become a feast.
-So I ate everything on offer in the cafe, went to the market every weekend and really experimented with vegetables for the first time.
+So I ate everything on offer at the café, went to the market every weekend and really experimented with vegetables for the first time.
 Up to then, I had been a vegetarian (nutritionists look away now) who didn’t eat vegetables.
 Not anymore.

-I make everything from scratch, all the time.
+I make pretty much everything from scratch, unless I’m feeling deeply, deeply lazy or indulging a secret, guilty pleasure.
 From pasta to mustard to ricotta to vanilla extract.
 It just tastes better that way and I know exactly what goes inside it.
 I get a real buzz from cooking with top-quality ingredients, be that a firm, shiny, organic aubergine alive with freshness or an aromatic truffle salt whose essence permeates everything it touches.
 I always buy the best I can possibly afford and am constantly searching for new and innovative ingredients, influences and methods.

 A few years ago I went on my first mushroom hunt and a whole new world of (free!) ingredients and flavours opened up to me.
 There are all kinds of amazing plants out there that we have lost touch with, just waiting to make their way onto your plate.
 I am still very much learning and you can read about this education here.
 My blog also takes its name from this wonderful world of culinary foraging!